COURSE

 Overview

 Within Agile methods such as SCRUM and Kanban, automated build management is essential to enable continuous testing, integration and deployment.
-Without a fully autonomous ‘build->test->release’ cycle to act as its heartbeat an Agile team has no effective means of detecting errors or measuring progress.
-Additionally if the build system is not self contained and isolated from external dependencies it is difficult for developers to transfer their work between machines and setup new ones.
+Without a fully autonomous ‘build->test->release’ cycle to act as its heartbeat, an Agile team has no effective means of detecting errors or measuring progress.
+Additionally, if the build system is not self-contained and isolated from external dependencies, it is challenging for developers to transfer their work between machines and set up new ones.

 Traditionally, build management in Java has been based around Maven.
-Whilst Maven enables rapid progress at the beginning of a project its inflexibility quickly leads to issues as the project grows.
-In particular the XML based syntax and complex underlying architecture means that customizing the framework for bespoke project needs is an arduous process.
+Whilst Maven enables rapid progress at the beginning of a project, its inflexibility quickly leads to issues as the project grows.
+In particular, the XML-based syntax and complex underlying architecture means that customising the framework for bespoke project needs is an arduous process.

-Gradle embeds micro frameworks (aka Plugins) which support all the standard tasks required of a built tool.
+Gradle embeds micro-frameworks (aka Plugins) which support all the standard tasks required of a build tool.
 It is fully interoperable with Maven and can, for example, download libraries from existing Maven repositories.
 In addition, it is designed to enable the modern style of ‘polyglot programming’ – where multiple JVM languages are used within the same project.

 Outline